noah-thu/noah-thu/README.md

 ### Hi there 👋

-Hey there! 👋 I'm a 20-year-old CS major currently attending Orange Coast College.
+I'm a 20-year-old CS major currently attending Orange Coast College.
 My passion lies in coding, particularly in C++ and Java.
 I'm constantly learning and exploring new concepts in software development to enhance my skills and broaden my horizons.

 Repository Overview:
 This repository is a collection of projects, assignments, and experiments that I've worked on during my journey through college and beyond.
 Here, you'll find a mix of C++ and Java projects showcasing my understanding and proficiency in these languages.